kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 we may represent the relationship between wakefulness, sleep, and dreaming by the modified Venn diagram shown in +@fig:lucid.

-![Modified relationship between wakefulness, dreaming and sleep^[Modified, simplified relationship between wakefulness, dreaming, and sleep after the recognition and acceptance of lucid dreaming as a legitimate mental state.
-Lucid dreamers are mentally aware that they are dreaming and have conscious control over their dreams, while paradoxically, their bodies are asleep.]]({attach}images/lucid.svg){#fig:lucid}
+![Modified relationship between wakefulness, dreaming and sleep.^[Modified, simplified relationship between wakefulness, dreaming, and sleep after the recognition and acceptance of lucid dreaming as a legitimate mental state.
+Lucid dreamers are mentally aware that they are dreaming and have conscious control over their dreams, while paradoxically, their bodies are asleep.]]({attach}images/lucid.svg){#fig:lucid width=100%}

 It is tempting to conjecture that Tesla, working in his virtual laboratory, functioned one level above the lucid dream, in being both physically and